 2021 opened April 2025.
 This is a luscious wine, but I can’t help but nitpick.
 All the individual components are very one-dimensional.
 That’s not to say they all don’t work together well to make a great wine – but there’s nothing challenging on the palate about this vintage.
 If you like the monolithic cabs produced by Opus 1, then this wine is for you.
 However, I’d prefer a little more quirky individualism in my tipples.

 The nose is overwhelmingly tobacco.
 The front is heavy with red fruit.
 The tannic structure is heavy, smooth, and silky.
 It has a medium long finish with hints of volcanic minerals.
 This wine is so perfect that it’s boring.
-If you like perfect perfection then up my score to 100 points, but I like the little challenges that quirky vintages give me. — 6 months ago
+If you like perfect perfection then up my score to 100 points, but I like the little challenges that quirky vintages give me. — a year ago

 One of the best California Syrahs.
 3% Viognier.
 Basket pressed.
 Unfiltered, unfixed.
 Violets, black fruits, dried apricots.
 Overture of herbal spices, honey and cocoa. — 4 years ago